cityofships/i-love-compute/README.md

 Note that all those software are known to be affected by bug [freedesktop.org/drm/amd#1193](https://gitlab.freedesktop.org/drm/amd/-/issues/1193#note_555037).

-It is known LuxRender on AMD R9 390X is twice faster on libcl-amdgcn ([proof](http://luxmark.info/node/8102)) than on AMD-APP Legacy (Orca) ([proof](http://luxmark.info/node/8103)) so people rendering things using this raytracer may prefer to use libclc-amdgcn, but it's known libclc-amdgcn lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL with that GPU.
+It is known LuxRender an AMD R9 390X is twice faster on libcl-amdgcn ([proof](http://luxmark.info/node/8102)) than on AMD-APP Legacy (Orca) ([proof](http://luxmark.info/node/8103)) so people rendering things using this raytracer may prefer to use libclc-amdgcn, but it's known libclc-amdgcn lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.

 ### Frameworks